 However, the opposite may be true if your indoor air is quite dry.

-These plants like high humidity, and it is helpful to place the plant on a pebble tray with water to increase the humidity surrounding the plant.
+These plants like high humidity levels, and placing the Boston fern plant on a pebble tray with water is helpful to increase the humidity surrounding the plant.

 It’s also a good idea to mist your fern a couple of times every week.

-During the growing season (spring and summer), provide a half-strength feeding of any general-purpose houseplant fertilizer once each month.
+During the growing season (spring and summer), provide a half-strength feeding of any general-purpose houseplant fertilizer or kelp liquid fertilizer once each month.

 Do not fertilize during the autumn and winter.

 Soil and Transplanting

 Indoors or outdoors, Boston fern likes moist, well-draining soil.